-- 1. Floyd L, Electronic Devices, Pearson Education, 10th edition, New York, 2018. - 2.
-Milman.J and Halkias.C.C, Electronic devices and circuits, 4th edition, Tata McGraw Hill, 2015. - 3.
-Roy Choudhary.
+- Floyd L, Electronic Devices, Pearson Education, 10th edition, New York, 2018. - 2.
+Milman.J and Halkias.C.C, Electronic devices and circuits, 4th edition, Tata McGraw Hill, 2015. - Roy Choudhary.
 D, Linear Integrated Circuits, 5th edition, New Academic Science Ltd, 2018. - 4.
-Mottershead, A., Electronic Devices and Circuits An Introduction, Prentice, 1979 - 5.
-SM.Sze, Semiconductor devices Physics and Technology, 2nd Ed, John Wiley 2008. - Doneld A Neaman, Semiconductor physics and devices, 4th Ed, Tata McGraw Hill, 2017. - 7.
+Mottershead, A., Electronic Devices and Circuits An Introduction, Prentice,1979 - SM.Sze, Semiconductor devices Physics and Technology, 2nd Ed, John Wiley 2008. - 6.
+Doneld A Neaman, Semiconductor physics and devices, 4th Ed, Tata McGraw Hill, 2017. - 7.
 S. Salivahanan, N.Suresh Kumar and A.Vallavaraj, Electronic devices and circuits, Tata McGraw Hill, Third Edition, 2012.

-At the end of the course, the students will be able to explore the
+At the end of the course, the students will be able to:

-- fundamentals and working of semiconductor diodes - working and application of various type of transistors - principle and working mechanism of various types amplifiers and filters - · characteristics of oscillators and converters - applications of electronic devices in fabrication of Integrated circuits (ICs) and functioning of timer circuit.
+- understand the fundamentals and working of semiconductor diodes - explore the working and application of various type of transistors - comprehend the principles and working mechanism of various types of amplifiers and filters - · compare and correlate the characteristics of oscillators and converters - analyse the various applications of electronic devices in fabrication of Integrated circuits (ICs) and timer circuits